eben-quayson/helper_musica_pipeline/README.md

 ---

+## Security Issues
+-  **Tightening Access to Redshift**: Security groups configured to limit data from a specific ip for the Redshift instance
+-  **Implementing Resource Specific Policies**: The principle of least priviledge was adhered to.

+---

 ## Conclusion
 This Airflow pipeline enables automated extraction, transformation, and loading (ETL) of music streaming data.
 It ensures reliable KPI computation and efficient storage in Redshift for analytics.